Manga: Publications and exhibition

 In Japan, manga constituted an annual 40.6 billion yen (approximately US$395 million) publication-industry by 2007.
-In 2006 sales of manga books made up for about 27% of total book-sales, and sale of manga magazines, for 20% of total magazine-sales.
+In 2006, sales of manga books made up for about 27% of total book sales, and manga magazines made up 20% of total magazine sales.
 The manga industry has expanded worldwide, where distribution companies license and reprint manga into their native languages.